 When it comes to cultivating a thriving freshwater aquarium, many hobbyists like the look of a planted tank.
 There is just something about an aquarium filled with beautiful green plants that enhances the overall appearance of the tank.
 Unfortunately, many aquarium hobbyists do not realize the work that goes into cultivating a successful planted tank.
 Live aquarium plants require a delicate balance of nutrients as well as adequate lighting in order to grow and thrive – if you do not provide for the needs of your plants, they will end up dying and you won’t have the beautiful planted tank you desire.

 Though you have the freedom to arrange your planted tank in any way you like, there is a right and a wrong way to go about setting up the tank.
 In this article you will receive tips for planning your planted tank as well as a step-by-step guide for setting it up.

 Top Nutrients Required for a Planted Tank

 Before you set up your planted tank, it may help for you to learn about the nutrients that your plants will require in order to grow and thrive.
 Having this information in mind will help to make the process of selecting the right substrate and water chemistry for your tank make more sense.
 The most important nutrients for live aquarium plants are as follows:

-- Nitrogen – This macronutrient is essential for the formation of protein, amino acids, and DNA – it also plays a role in nutrient uptake.
-Deficiencies of nitrogen may...
+Nitrogen – This macronutrient is essential for the formation of protein, amino acids, and DNA – it also plays a role in nutrient uptake.
+Deficiencies...